Red Riviera: Murder on the Italian Riviera, the first Daria Vinci Investigation

 Watch David interviewed on KATU-TV in Portland.

-Secondo, the audio book version of Paris, Paris: Journey into the City of Light comes out in 2013.
-Stay tuned on that.
-Meantime the paperback is about to be reprinted, bringing the number of printings to ten.
-Not bad for this "little" book of essays about Paris that travel writing legend Jan Morris called "Perhaps the most evocative book about Paris since A Moveable Feast."
+The audio book version of Paris, Paris: Journey into the City of Light also came out in 2013.
+The paperback was reprinted yet again, bringing the number of printings to ten or perhaps eleven–I have lost count.
+Not bad for this “little” book of essays about Paris that travel writing legend Jan Morris called “Perhaps the most evocative book about Paris since A Moveable Feast.”

-History, mystery, lore department: 2013 is also the year my history app of Paris makes its debut on your iPhone, iPad or other hand-held device: David Downie’s Paris Timeline.
+History, mystery, lore department: 2013 was also the year my history app of Paris made its debut on your iPhone, iPad or other hand-held device: David Downie’s Paris Timeline.

 Books, the background

-My dozen-plus nonfiction books include Paris, Paris: Journey into the City of Light.
+My thirteen nonfiction books include Paris, Paris: Journey into the City of Light.
 Called “Perhaps the most evocative American book about Paris since A Moveable Feast,” by travel-writing legend Jan Morris, it went through multiple printings in its first edition and was thoroughly updated, expanded, redesigned and reissued in 2011 by Broadway Books/Random House.
 Pleasant surprise: it’s an evergreen and continues to sell and sell.
-At last report it had joyously entered its ninth printing.
+At last report it was joyously exiting its ninth printing: the tenth is underway.
 The little book that could…

 My thriller Paris City of Night provides thrills and chills set against an unforgettable backdrop: Paris.
 It will be available as an e-book as of November, 2013.